What are orthotics?

 Prior to orthotics being prescribed PostureFit will undertake a full body bio-mechanical assessment along with muscle and joint screening, to identify any underlying condition which may be contributing to your specific issue.
 During the assessment Footscan analytical software will be used to look at the fine detail of your stance and walking pattern.

 PostureFit is unique in it’s blended approach to treatment.
-Where orthotics are identified as a suitable treatment option every effort is made to ensure your feet are already performing to their dynamic best.
-Both feet should act as an adaptable 3 corner foundation for the rest of the body as we go about daily activities.
+Where orthotics are identified as a suitable treatment option every effort is made to ensure your feet are performing to their dynamic best.
+Both feet should act as a dynamic adaptable foundation for the rest of the body as we go about daily activities.
 Unfortunately as a result of modern life our feet lose their optimum dexterity:

 - wearing restrictive and unsuitable footwear

 - spending our lives on flat solid surfaces

 - living a sedentary life at work and home